rothgar/mastering-zsh/docs/config/general.md

 > It's a good idea to put `emulate -L zsh` at the top of your function file to avoid user configuration or parameter expansion.

-There is more information about how files are searched you can read about in the [docs](http://zsh.sourceforge.net/Doc/Release/Functions.html).
+There is more information about how files are searched in the [docs](http://zsh.sourceforge.net/Doc/Release/Functions.html).

 `fpath` is really only useful for making functions portable.
 You'll probably use some of them (examples in the functions section), but most functions you define can go in your `.zshrc` file.